Elementor vs. Beaver Builder: Which Page Builder Is Best for Your WordPress Site?

 What Are Page Builder Plugins?

-Page builder plugins are tools that help you build and customize your WordPress site’s pages without having to code.
+Page builder plugins are tools that help you build and customize your WordPress site’s pages without having to code – all you need to do is install a plugin.

 They allow you to easily add images, icons, grids, videos, and other features to the pages through an intuitive drag-and-drop editor.